7 Festivals on the Golden Triangle Tour!

 This 3–day literature carnival invites authors from India and abroad.
 Literature enthusiasts from all over the world meet at this event to read, discuss, question, and answer about the top literary works of the planet

-Whether you want an author’s book or partake in an exclusive signed, everything is available for you as long as it screams literature.
+Whether you want an author’s book or partake in an exclusive sign, everything is available for you as long as it screams literature.
 Moreover, there is even a range of stalls selling everything from food to handicrafts here, which is amazing.

 If you are a patron of quaint back vibes, then an outdoor lounge bar is also available here for relaxing.